Debt Camel

 If you have a house, read this!

 One of the big pluses of an IVA over bankruptcy is the fact that a house with equity is protected.
-But that doesn’t make an IVA the best debt option for anyone with a house.
+But that doesn’t make an IVA a good option for everyone with a house.

 Will you want to move during the IVA?
 With an IVA on your credit record, you won’t be able to get a new mortgage for six years, even if your IVA has finished.
 See Can I sell my house to end my IVA? for details.